mysterioux/notes/AWSlinkedinCPSummary.md

 (Your responsibility vs AWS responsibility)
 Security of cloud computing infrastructures and data is a SHARED RESPONSIBILITY between the customer and AWS

--AWS is responsible for SECURITY OF THE CLOUD
+- AWS is responsible for SECURITY OF THE CLOUD
--The customer is responsible for SECURITY IN THE CLOUD
+- The customer is responsible for SECURITY IN THE CLOUD

 AWS is responsible for "Security of the Cloud":
 * AWS is responsible for protecting the infrastructure such as:
 	- physical security of data centers hosting the AWS Cloud
 	- Security of hardward, software, networing, and so on, that runs the cloud computing service so in general, AWS is responsible for security of the computents that make up the AWS CLoud (like the data centers and physical servers)

 Customers is responsible for "Security on the Cloud":
 * Every customer on AWS Cloud is responsible for protecting their own services/data/infrastruture i.e the customer is responsible for security of things inside the AWS Cloud.
 	- Customers are responsible for varying levels of security functions depending on the AWS Cloud service used, such as:
 		- protecting customer data and data encryption
 		- platform, applications , Identity and Access Management
 		- patching operating systems of VMs etc
 		- configuring firewalls etc
 ---
 Reference: https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/welcome.html
 ---